jeffyyyy/angular-nodejs-express-mongo/README.md

 angular-nodejs-express-mongo
 ============================

-An experiment of using Angularjs backed with nodejs/express and Mongodb.
+An experiment of using MEAN stack.

-Containing basic functions such as user authentication and management.
+Containing basic functions such as user authentication and management, chatroom using socket.io, canvas painting, google visualization tools.

 A few Steps to make it work: